• Sign In

 8. Find an Auditor

 Before you begin looking for an audit firm, it’s important to determine what you’re looking for in an auditor.
-The right auditor can do much more than conduct your audit—they can help you understand and improve your compliance programs, streamline the process, and ultimately achieve a clean SOC 2 report.
+The right auditor can do much more than conduct your audit—they can help you understand and improve your compliance programs, streamline the process, and ultimately achieve a clean SOC 2 audit report.

 Look for someone who: